The Logos: The Meletic Testament (Chapter 21 The Vision)

 90. He stood beside a river, watching the water pass, saying nothing at first, content to observe life unfold.
 He walked into the river, as his feet became wet.
 He then looked at me, as I watched and said to me —Go, and spread the message of Meleticism.
 Let the Logos guide you, the Nous protect you, and To Ena receive you.

 91. I awoke with a decision forming in my chest, slow and certain, like the rising of the sun during the day.
+I was astonished of the vision that I had of Asterion.

 92. I would leave Athens—not in defeat, but in continuation.
 I knew afterwards that my mission in life was not to merely exist, but to open the way of the truth to others.

-96. Polybios embraced me without words, and Sosibios placed a small vial of ink in my hand.
+96. Polybios and Zagreus embraced me without words, and Sosibios placed a small vial of ink in my hand.
 Write.
 Even if no one reads.
 I have the unique sense that someday as the centuries pass, your testament will be read by the manifold—he said.

 97. I was moved by his inspirational words.
 The thought had entered my mind before that my testament and the philosophy of Asterion would not die in vain.